040code/040code/_posts/2017-10-01-micro-hack-zappa-io.md

 We need [Python](https://www.python.org/), a package manager ([pip](https://pip.pypa.io)) and a tool to create isolated Python environments ([Virtualenv](https://virtualenv.pypa.io)).
 Store your AWS secrets in your `.aws` directory.

+If you do not have an AWS account, don't worry.
+Just signup and the first 1.000.000 requests per month are for free. [https://aws.amazon.com/lambda/pricing](https://aws.amazon.com/lambda/pricing/)

 ## The experiment

 <script type="text/javascript" src="https://asciinema.org/a/139025.js" id="asciicast-139025" async data-speed="2" ></script>